Azure/iot-edge-v1/doc/getting_started.md

 ###Gateway creation

 The gateway process needs to be written by the developer.
 This a program which creates internal infrastructure (e.g. the broker), loads the correct modules, and sets everything up to function correctly.
-The SDK provides the `Gateway_Create_From_JSON` function which allows developers to bootstrap a gateway from a JSON file.
+The SDK provides the `Gateway_CreateFromJson` function which allows developers to bootstrap a gateway from a JSON file.

-`Gateway_Create_FromJSON` deals with creating internal infrastructure (e.g. the broker), loading modules, and setting everything up to function correctly.
+`Gateway_CreateFromJson` deals with creating internal infrastructure (e.g. the broker), loading modules, and setting everything up to function correctly.
 All the developer needs to do is provide this function with the path to a JSON file specifying what modules they want loaded and links to guide the broker to send messages to the correct module.

 The code for the Hello World sample's gateway process is contained in [`samples/hello_world/main.c`](../samples/hello_world/src/main.c) A slightly abbreviated version of that code is copied below.
 This very short program just creates a gateway and then waits for the ENTER key to be pressed before it tears down the gateway.